-This may be too deep into the weeds for non-Indian/non-Sikh readers, and it's why it's placed as an appendix, BUT it's certainly not too obscure for the volumes written by Indian Sikhs, ALL BLAMING JINDAN!
+This may be too deep into the weeds for Non-Indian / Non-Sikh readers, and why it's placed as an Appendix, BUT, it's certainly not too obscure for the volumes written by Indian Sikhs, ALL BLAMING JINDAN!

-After Ranjit Singh's death in 1839, the events prior to the Anglo-Sikh Wars were filled with five years of murder, mayhem, and 'trickle-down immorality' on all fronts!
-So before critiquing Rani Jindan's life in her bedroom, or her role as the inexperienced Sovereign of the Sikhs, while surrounded by murderously ambitious men, against all odds, Jindan and Duleep survived!
+After Ranjit Singh's death in 1839, the events prior to the Anglo-Sikh Wars were filled with five years of murder, mayhem, and 'trickle down immorality' on all fronts!
+So before critiquing Rani Jindan's life in her bedroom, or her role as the inexperienced Sovereign of the Sikhs, while surrounded by murderously ambitious men, - against all odds, Jindan and Duleep survived!
 As the record shows, a stellar accomplishment under the circumstances.
-The British watched 6 years of anarchy.
+The British watched 6 years of Anarchy.
 Sikh Sardars had moved their money to safety with the British.
-Court Chronicler Sohan-Lal Suri was under British pay-a spy, as was Col. Alexander Gardner.
-While inciting the soldiers, Gulab Singh Dogra was negotiating to overthrow the Lahore Government that killed his son and nephew and become the independent Raja of Jammu & Kashmir.
-The state coffers were depleted, the Khalsa Army divisions were fighting amongst themselves, while the French generals simply took leave.
-So yes, the army had reason to be suspicious of the British gathering supplies across the Sutlej, and to be wary of their dubious leadership.
+Court Chronicler Sohan-Lal Suri was under British pay - a Spy, as was Col. Alexander Gardner.
+While inciting the soldiers, Gulab Singh Dogra was negotiating to overthrow the Lahore Government that killed his son and nephew, and become independent Raja of Jammu & Kashmir.
+The State coffers were depleted, the Khalsa Army divisions were fighting amongst themselves, while the French Generals simply took leave.
+So yes, the Army had reason to be suspicious of the British gathering supplies across the Sutlej, and to be wary of their dubious leadership.
 Jindan did some 'plain talking' to the soldiers and tried to cool things down.
 However untrue, she told the Brits that 'she was in control' and that there was no reason to be threatened.
 Gen. Sham Singh just threw his hands up and went to Attari, leaving Jindan to the intractably crazed mob!
-With the country being destroyed from the inside, the men of integrity left in disgust, so obviously, Jindan was not pushing for war!
+With the country being destroyed from inside, the men of integrity left in disgust, so obviously, this was no way to go to war!
 THIS was the reality.

-The most quoted 'his-stories' of the Anglo-Sikh war is notably the 1847, "A History of the Reigning Family of Lahore," by Col. G. Carmichael Smyth, who never had any contact with Lahore!
-He dedicates it to Major Broadfoot, who was eager to retail all the salacious gossip he could get in calling for British intervention in Punjab.
-Smyth writes in his intro, that although he was requested to write the tale by Maj.
-Broadfoot, he would not have done so were it not all true!...(While he recorded some crucial details.)
+The most quoted 'his-stories' of the Anglo-Sikh drama is George Carmichael Smyth: "A History of the Reigning Family of Lahore", who never had any contact with Lahore!
+He Dedicates it to Major Broadfoot, who was eager to retail all the salacious gossip he could get, in calling for British intervention in Punjab.
+Smyth writes in his Intro, that although he was requested to write the tale by Maj.
+Broadfoot, he would not have done so, were it not all true!...
+(Meanwhile he does record some crucial details.)

-In August 1845 Broadfoot received word from Gulab Singh Dogra that he'd support a British uprising against the Sikhs for the financial reward of retaining Jammu/Kashmir and its surrounding territories.
-No reply is noted by Broadfoot, who was shot in the heart at Ferozshah on Dec.
-21, 1845.
-BUT we do have Gov. General Henry Hardinge's letters to his wife:
+In August 1845 Broadfoot received word from Gulab Singh Dogra, that he'd support a British uprising against the Sikhs for the financial reward of retaining Jammu/Kashmir and its surrounding territories.
+No reply is noted by Broadfoot who was shot in the heart at Ferozshah on Dec.
+21. 1845.
+BUT - we do have Gov. General Henry Hardinge letters to his wife:

 "The man I have to deal with, Golab Singh, is the greatest rascal in all Asia.
 We can protect him without much inconvenience, and give him a slice of Sikh territory as he is geographically our ally.
-I must forget he is a rascal and treat him better than he deserves." https://archive.org/details/ahistoryreignin00smytgoog/page/n15/mode/1up
+I must forget he is a rascal and treat him better than he deserves." https://archive.org/details/ahistoryreignin00smytgoog/page/n15/mode/lup